webdriverio-community/wdio-geckodriver-service/README.md

+⚠️ __DEPRECATION WARNING:__ This service got deprecated and is no longer maintained.
+If you use WebdriverIO __v8.14__ or higher.
+We recommend to remove the service as dependency and from your WebdriverIO configuration as it is no longer needed.
+For more information, please read [this blog post](https://webdriver.io/blog/2023/07/31/driver-management).

 # WDIO GeckoDriver Service [![Tests](https://github.com/webdriverio-community/wdio-geckodriver-service/actions/workflows/test.yml/badge.svg?branch=main)](https://github.com/webdriverio-community/wdio-geckodriver-service/actions/workflows/test.yml) [![Audit](https://github.com/webdriverio-community/wdio-geckodriver-service/actions/workflows/audit.yml/badge.svg)](https://github.com/webdriverio-community/wdio-geckodriver-service/actions/workflows/audit.yml)

 This service helps you to run GeckoDriver seamlessly when running tests with the [WDIO testrunner](https://webdriver.io/docs/gettingstarted.html).
 This service does not require a Selenium server, but uses the [geckodriver](https://www.npmjs.com/package/geckodriver) NPM package that wraps the GeckoDriver for you or uses a global installed binary.